tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 * An ERD defines entities, their attributes, and data types, as well as illustrates the overall design of a database.

-* There are three types of ERDs or data models: **conceptual**, **logical**, and **physical**.
-As the following image demonstrates, a conceptual data model is the simplest form, describing only entity names and relationships; a logical database model further expands upon the conceptual data model by additionally describing attributes or column names as well as primary and foreign key definitions; a physical data model expands upon the logical data model to additionally include column data types and specific naming conventions.
+* There are three types of ERDs, or data models: **conceptual**, **logical**, and **physical**.
+As the following image demonstrates, a conceptual data model is the simplest form, describing only entity names and relationships; a logical database model further expands upon the conceptual data model by additionally describing attributes or column names, as well as primary and foreign key definitions.
+A physical data model expands upon the logical data model to additionally include column data types and specific naming conventions.

   ![conceptual-vs-logical-vs-physical](Images/conceptual-vs-logical-vs-physical.png)

-* The following break-down should provide a better understanding of the differences between the three data models.
+* The following breakdown should provide a better understanding of the differences between the three data models.

   ```
   |----------------------|------------|---------|----------|